 The litering command will modify your statelite image (the image that genimage just created) by creating a series of links.
-Once you are satisfied your image contains what you want it to, run "litering <imagename>", or "litering -o <os> -a <arch> -p <profile>".
+Once you are satisfied your image contains what you want it to, run "litering cos>-<arch>-cprofile>", or "litering -o cos> -a <arch>-profile>".
 For example:

 '''

-liteimg rhel6-ppc64-statelite-compute
+liteimg rhels5.3-x86_64-compute

 or

 liteimg -o rhels5.3 -a x86_64 -p compute

 '''

-For files with "link" options, the litering command creates two levels of indirection, so that files can be modified while in their image state as well as during runtime.
-For example, a file like "\$imageroot/etc/ntp.conf" with "link" option in the "litefile" table, will have the following operations done to it:
+The litering command creates two levels of indirection, so that files can be modified while in their image state as well as during runtime.
+For example, a file like "\$imageroot/etc/ntp.conf" with default option in the "litefile" table, will have the following operations done to it: